SnowflakeCoder/programming/Zalando.md

 - in what role do you see yourself in future,
 - how do you provide feedback to team members,
 - how does you team members rate you, biggest achievement etc.
+- Why do you want to work in Germany?